zengjixiang/jina/docs/concepts/serving/executor/add-endpoints.md

 When using `docs` as a keyword argument, you need to add a parametrized `DocList` as your request and response schema as seen in {ref}`the document type binding section <document-type-binding>`.

-In this case, Jina will ensure that all the request's `Documents` are passed to the Executor.
+In this case, Jina-serve will ensure that all the request's `Documents` are passed to the Executor.
 The {ref}`"request_size" parameter from Client <request-size-client>` controls how many Documents are passed to the server in each request.
 When using batches, you can leverage the {ref}`dynamic batching feature <executor-dynamic-batching>`.

 ```{code-block} python